- What does advance planning mean?

 - Transferable throughout the world.

-If you would like to recieve more information please contact us.
+If you would like to receive more information please contact us.

 How can I make an obituary notice more meaningful?